 Please find below 2 examples on how to add a rule

-1. General rule - Age-specific rules for a position(s) – Minimum wage rule - please see the screen recording on how to set up an age-specific rule using the condition ’Age range’ for employees under 25 year to get £8 and starting from 25 to get £9 for one specific position.
+1. General rule - Age-specific rules for a position(s) – Minimum wage rule - please see the screen recording on how to set up an age-specific rule using the condition.

 Good to know!
 For the age-specific rule to work the date of birth needs to be added to the employee profile.